Bug report #11099

-#2 Updated by Alexandre Neto almost 6 years ago
+#2 Updated by Alexandre Neto over 6 years ago

 The default for showModal is True, and it does not change the attributes.
 Setting it to False will not wait for ok, and therefore will carry with the script printing the not changed feature.
 After pressing Ok in the form the temp_features attributes don't change anyway.

-#4 Updated by Alexandre Neto almost 6 years ago
+#4 Updated by Alexandre Neto over 6 years ago

 I have been testing the changes in master. openFeatureForm() now changes the input features attributes in modal mode, but not in non-modal.
 Is there a reason for that not to occur?
 Modal or not after exec() the input feature attributes could\\should always be changed for further use.

 Besides that, in current master, openFeaterForm() always tries to update\\add the input feature in the layer (using "mLayer->addFeature( updatedFeature )" I think).